MehradMakarem2012/PCM.h-for-Arduino-Mega2560/README.md

   3.Uploadd the code to arduino mega 2560

+  NOTE:Call the library <PCM.h>

-#How to compile your music?
+# How to compile your music?
   1.Open Audacity app

   2.Open MP3 file